June 18, 2015

 -1 yard of heavy canvas interlining

 First, download the pattern for cutting out the fabric.
-You can find it here.
 This is a large pattern, the original size is 40 by 40 inches.
 The easiest way to print this out on a regular printer is through Adobe Illustrator.
 Open the file in Illustrator, click file and print, then check the box that says tile printing.
 This will print out all the pieces of the pattern on separate pieces of paper.
 Once you have all the parts printed out, cut out the individual pattern pieces and tape them together.
 At this point if you’re thinking “Wow this tie is going to be huge!”, don’t worry the tie ends up being 2.5 inches after all the cutting and folding.

 Place the pattern pieces on top of the corresponding fabric and cut them out.